search

 Adding a Shopify-linked worksheet

 At any time, and from any workbook you can add a new worksheet that is linked to Shopify data.
-Click on the + button in the worksheet ribbon found at the bottom of your screen.

 Now you’ll be asked whether you want to create a Basic Worksheet (blank, Excel-like new worksheet), or one that is integrated with Shopify data.
 The Shopify worksheet options are broken down by the type of data you want to sync (e.g., Products, Orders).
 Select the Shopify worksheet you’d like to add, and it will be immediately added to your workbook.
 You’ll also see that it will immediately start populating with any existing data from Shopify.